No-Bake Lemon Coconut Bars (Vegan & Gluten-Free)

 • Snack-sized or dessert bars: Cut them into 8–12 pieces—perfect for an after-dinner treat.

-• Party-ready bites: Slice them into 16 small squares for a refreshing, chilled dessert at summer BBQs.
+• Party-ready bites: Slice them into 16 small squares or triangles for a refreshing, chilled dessert at summer BBQs.

 close up of frozen lemon dessert